nvim-tree/nvim-tree.lua/README.md

 3. `toggle` has a second parameter which allows to toggle without focusing the explorer (`require"nvim-tree.toggle(false, false)`).
 4. You can allow nvim-tree to behave like vinegar (see `:help nvim-tree-vinegar`).

+## Diagnostic Logging

+You may enable diagnostic logging and a file `nvim-tree-HH:MM:SS-username.log` will be created in `$XDG_CACHE_HOME/nvim`, usually `~/.cache/nvim`, containing logs from that nvim session.
+See `:help nvim-tree.log`.

+The files may become large and numerous, so it is advised to turn on logging to diagnose an issue or while reporting a bug, then turn it off.

 ## Screenshots